What New Media’s Growth Means for Startup Tech PR

 We talk a lot about this at SHIFT of late … how we help clients connect with their audiences when the media landscape, and its reach and influence, has been completely decentralized.

-What the best tech PR agencies are doing today is hybrid approach — looking at visibility and narrative-building as an integrated effort across earned, owned and shared content and across three distinct categories of press:
+What the best technology PR agencies are doing today is architecting a hybrid media relations approach — looking at visibility and narrative-building as an integrated effort across earned, owned and shared content and across three distinct categories of press:

 1. Big press / traditional outlets as credibility builders